partikelir/technocrat/readme.md

 ### DEVELOPMENT

 I develop Pendrell on a local OS X development environment provisioned with Sass, Bower, and Gulp.
 Presumably you are working with a similar setup.
 To get started you'll need to have Sass installed: `gem install sass`.
 After that, `npm install` should get you up and running.
 Bower is automatically called using npm's `scripts.postinstall` feature.
-At this point you can build Pendrell with `gulp`.
+At this point you can build Pendrell with the `gulp` command.
+This also starts up a watch process and a [LiveReload](http://livereload.com/) server (for use with the relevant [browser extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-)).

-When making modifications in development be sure to alter the files in the `src` folder.
-Local development can be facilitated by creating a symbolic link to `build` and/or `dist` from within your WordPress `wp-content/themes` folder *e.g.* `ln -s ~/dev/pendrell/build pendrell` or `ln -s ~/dev/pendrell/dist/pendrell pendrell`.
+When making modifications in development be sure to alter files in the `src` folder and nowhere else (unless you know what you're doing).
+Local development can be facilitated by creating a symbolic link from `build` and/or `dist` to your WordPress `wp-content/themes` folder *e.g.* `ln -s ~/dev/work/pendrell/build ~/dev/localhost/wordpress/wp-content/themes/pendrell` (modified to suit your environment, of course).

-To create a new production-ready distribution under `pendrell/dist` use `gulp package`.
+To create a new production-ready distribution under `pendrell/dist/pendrell` use `gulp package`.
 This can also be tested locally using a variation on the symbolic link command above.

-Pendrell is written in Sass without Compass.
-[Normalize.css](https://necolas.github.io/normalize.css/) and [Eric Meyer's reset](http://meyerweb.com/eric/tools/css/reset/) are integrated by default.
-Pendrell also relies on [Kipple](https://github.com/synapticism/kipple), my zygotic library of Sass hacks.
+Pendrell uses vanilla Sass (no Compass) alongside [Kipple](https://github.com/synapticism/kipple), my zygotic library of Sass hacks, [Normalize.css](https://necolas.github.io/normalize.css/), [Eric Meyer's reset](http://meyerweb.com/eric/tools/css/reset/).

-*Fork this repo to receive updates as development continues.*

 ### PLUGINS